mdsdias/Watz-Music/README.md

 # Watz-Music
-Watz Music, is a free OpenSource Music player using PythonSimpleGUI, Electron, and Any langs
+Watz Music, is a free OpenSource Music player